 Old Bushmills Distillery

-Wrap up this tour of Northern Ireland’s award-winning coastal route in Londonderry, Northern Ireland’s second-largest city.
-Famous for its Seventeenth Century city walls, Derry is a lively, energetic city that positively comes alive at night.
-Indeed, it is said that no trip to the city is complete without first paying a visit to the award-winning Peadar O’Donnell’s, which boasts a great live music scene along with ‘the best pint of Guinness in Derry.’
+Wrap up your exploration of this stunning coastal route with a stay in Londonderry, Northern Ireland’s second-largest city.
+Famous for its 17th century walls, Derry is a lively, energetic city that comes alive at night.
+Stop into Peadar O’Donnell’s pub.
+It’s got a spectacular live music scene as well as “The best pint of Guinness in Derry!”

 Northern Ireland is the original home of the Irish Chieftains and ancient Celtic culture.
 Add it to any Ireland itinerary for its scenery, its stories, and its fabled magic.